Queues and Routing

 | **Operator** | Equals, Not Equals, Contains, In |

-| **Value** | The value to match against (e.g., a filing type code like "CIV", or a filer type like "ATTORNEY") |
+| **Value** | The value to match against (e.g., a filing type code like "CIV", a docket entry code like "PET", or a filer type like "ATTORNEY") |

 **Action** -- defines what happens when the rule matches: